 Consider Ear Protection

-You can still enjoy the music wearing earplugs or other protective gear.
-Professional musicians, sound and light engineers, dancers, security, and other professionals who work at the show wear them all the time.
-Consider wearing earplugs for as long as you are being exposed to noise over 80 dB.
+Wearing foam earplugs or silicone earplugs doesn’t keep the sound out, but it does reduce it to a safer level.
+You can still enjoy the music while wearing earplugs or other protective gear.
+Remember, professional musicians, sound and light engineers, dancers, security, and other professionals who perform at the show wear them all the time.
+Consider wearing earplugs for as long as you are exposed to noise over 80 dB.

 Explore the Venue

-Make sure to explore your surroundings and find where the speakers are when you arrive at the event.
-You may be tempted to approach closer to the stage but doing so might put your ears directly in front of the blaring speakers.
-These speakers can go up to over 110 dB and risk permanently damaging your hearing within seconds.
-You can still hear the music and enjoy the show from a safe distance.
+When you arrive at the event, make sure to explore your surroundings, so you can locate where the speakers are.
+While you may be tempted to move closer to the stage, doing so might put your ears directly in front of the blaring speakers.
+These speakers can produce up to over 110 dB, putting you at risk for permanently damaging your hearing within seconds.
+It’s still possible to hear the music and enjoy the show from a safe distance.

-There is no doubt that many tend to enjoy kicking back at a performance with an alcoholic drink.
+There is no doubt that many tend to enjoy kicking back at a performance with an alcoholic drink in hand.
 However, excessive drinking can alter how your body processes sound by harming the auditory cortex.
-Also, alcohol increases the blood flow to your inner ear and raises your blood pressure, which increases the effects of tinnitus.
+Alcohol consumption also increases the blood flow to your inner ear and raises your blood pressure, which increases the effects of tinnitus.
 If you decide to consume alcohol while attending a concert or show, moderate your intake.

-Implement break times throughout the festival day.
+Implement break times throughout the festivities for the day.
 Taking a break allows your ears to recover from the noise and reduces your chances of hearing loss.
-Try adding these breaks to your festival schedule:

 - Grab food or drinks outside the stage area

-- Walk around the festival grounds where the music is not too loud
+- Walk around the venue where the music is not as loud

 As nice weather approaches, more performances are held outdoors.
-If you have the option, choose outdoor live performances over those held in enclosed spaces.
-Because the sound is less concentrated outside, it will be gentler in your ears.
+If you have the option, consider outdoor live performances over those held in enclosed spaces.
+Because the sound is less concentrated outside, it will be gentler on your ears.